Slain Delmar Police Cpl. Keith Heacook To Be Laid To Rest Monday

 Heacook was responding to a 911 call in Delmar when he was allegedly assaulted by 30-year-old Randon Wilkerson, police said.
 Wilkerson also allegedly attacked an elderly couple in the home, police said.

-Heacook was taken to Shock Trauma in Baltimore, where he died April 29.READ MORE: Identities, Details Of Woodlawn Triple Homicide Saturday Released
+Heacook was taken to Shock Trauma in Baltimore, where he died April 29.READ MORE: Victims Identified In Woodlawn Shooting Saturday, Police Detail Suspect's Attack

 Wilkerson has been charged with attempted murder and assault.